atamborrino/redisc/README.md

 val futureMsgToPrint = futureValue map { "We got this value: " + _ } recover {
-  // all possible exception are listed below case RedisNull => "No value was associated with the key" case RedisError(err) => "Ouch, we got this Redis error: " + err case ConnectionEnded(hostname, port) => "The connection with " + hostname + " " + port + "has ended."
+  // all possible exception are listed below case RedisNull => "No value was associated with the key" case RedisError(err) => "We got this Redis error: " + err case ConnectionEnded(hostname, port) => "The connection with " + hostname + " " + port + "has ended."
   case BufferFull => "You reached the 200 MB buffer of redisc.
 I think there had been a problem." case _ => "Oh oh, unexpected exception, it is very probably a bug in redisc..."
 }

 val anotherFutureMsg = futureStatus map {
-  case "OK" => "The key-value has been correctly set" // "OK" is the Redis OK status } recover {
+  case "OK" => "The key-value has been correctly set" // "OK" is the Redis status "OK" } recover {
   case RedisNull => "The set operation has not been performed because the key already exists (NX option)" case _ => "RedisError or ConnectionEnded or BufferFull..."